Vietnam Flag Vietnam

 Flooding and typhoons

-Floods, flash floods, typhoons and severe weather are common during the rainy season, from June to November.
+Floods, flash flooding, typhoons and severe weather are common during the rainy season, from June to November.

 Flooding can lead to landslides including in built up and residential areas of towns and villages.

 Typhoons mostly affect the coastal areas of the north and central regions.
-Though less common, typhoons also happen in the south.
+Though less common, typhoons also can occur in the south.

 Monitor the media, and weather and flood level reports during the rainy season.